Keeping the fire for learning burning in all our eyes.

 A learning relationship with a child is a lifetime in the making.

-MITM founder Ellen Galinsky is chief science officer at the Bezos Family Foundation and executive director of Mind in the Making.
+MITM founder Ellen Galinsky is executive director of Mind in the Making.
 Her life’s work focuses on identifying critical emerging societal questions, conducting research to seek answers and turning the findings to action.
 She’s the author of more than 100 books/reports, including Mind in the Making: The Seven Essential Life Skills Every Child Needs and The Six Stages of Parenthood.
 Her studies and her work with leading researchers are designed to provide rigorous data to guide our lives.